-If you are interested in starting a Shopify Store, chances are you are going to want to get a Shopify Free Trial to build a store and test the platform.
+If you are interested in starting a Shopify Store, chances are you are going to want to get a free trial to build a store and test the platform.
+But does a 60 Shopify 60 Day Free even exist?

 Now, you may have heard that it is possible to get on a 60 Day Free Trial; 2 entire months of free, unlimited and unrestricted usage.